-Symptom Action Power LED is Off Check connections between the switch, the power cord, and the wall outlet.
+Action Power LED is Off Check connections between the switch, the power cord, and t wall outlet.
 Contact your dealer for assistance.
+Contact your dealer for assistance.
 Link LED is Off Verify that the switch and attached device are powered on.
 Be sure the cable is plugged into the switch and corresponding device.
 If the switch is installed in a rack, check the connections to the punch-down block and the patch panel.
 Verify that the proper cable type is used and its length does not exceed specified limits.
 Check the adapter on the attached device and cable connections for possible defects.
-Replace the defective adapter or cable if necessary.
+Replace the defective adapted or cable if necessary.
+Sys LED is off or not blinking Power down and back up.
+If conditions continues contact Vigitron.